17jwk3/RF-Filter/README.md

 The final design achieved a very close freqeuncy  cutoff of 1.935Ghz compared to the simulated 2.0Ghz.

-Going forward it could be beneficial to have the filter attenuate faster, usually a draw back from steaper attentuation when simulating was the bandwidth of the filter was reduced.
+Going forward it could be beneficial to have the filter attenuate faster, usually a draw back from steeper attentuation when simulating was the bandwidth of the filter was reduced.

 Overall I am happy with the results and am excited to manufacture the amplifier PCB with matching network using open stubs.